 Wonder Woman gets one in return when she returns to the States, learning that she nearly caused an international incident because of her actions, forcing her to realize that barging in to everything all willy-nilly won't work anymore.

-Parodied in X-Men, when mutants has to team up with Future Foundation and this exchange occures:
+Parodied in X-Men, when mutants have to team up with the Future Foundation and this exchange occures:

 In issue #9, Dream catches up with Death as the latter is feeding bread to pigeons.
 After a little small talk, she throws her baguette at him and yells at him because during his 70 year imprisonment he could have summoned Death at any time to help release him, but he let his realm go to crap for decades because he was too proud to ask for help.

 Captain America gives one to Cyclops at the end of Avengers vs. X-Men after the latter tries to Spin the restoration of the mutant populace into a victory, despite the damage caused by the entire fight.

 Spider-Man delivers one with a left hook in anger following the entire Superior Spider-Man debacle after finding out his old friend Flash Thompson was Agent Venom.
 Cap uses it to realize that Peter's back in the saddle.